shaynemeyer/next-dvdrentals/README.md

 - [ ] UI for managing inventory
 - [ ] Sales Dashboard with graphs
 - [x] Pagination on bigger queries
+- [ ] Add Skeletons and integrate with Suspense
 - [ ] Google Auth with NextAuth
 - [ ] Performance tune queries